 STATUS: The 2016 legislative session ended with no action on any of the REIT-related bills.

 On January 23, 2017, H.B.
 1012 was introduced in the Hawaii House of Representatives.
 This bill proposes eliminating the REIT dividends paid deduction (DPD) temporarily (for 15 years) except with respect to certain dividends attributable to affordable housing.
 On Feb.14, 2017, the House Committee on Housing approved a modified version of H.B.
 1012, titled H.B.
 1012, H.D.
 1. On Feb.
 23, 2017, the House Committee on Finance approved H.B.
 1012, H.D.
 1. The full House approved H.B.
 1012, H.D.
 2 on March 7, 2017.
 It has been referred to two Senate committees.
-A seperate companion bill in the Senate, S.B.
+A separate companion bill in the Senate, S.B.
 1228, was introduced in the Hawaii Senate on January 25, 2017.
+The Hawaii House and Senate have adjourned for the 2017 Legislative Session.
+There was no action on H.B.
+1012 in the Senate, but the bill remains alive for the 2018 Legislative Session.
 NAREIT will continue to vigorously oppose this legislation.

 - All testimony submitted with respect to HB 1012, HD 1 - 2/23/17